 Get insights on the businesses they are networking with, their corporate culture and their investments.

 Other things to focus on include the way decisions are made in the company, pain points and the interests of the decision-makers.

 With your account list ready, you will be able to tier the accounts you have identified.

 We will talk about tiering in-depth in the next section, but for now, let's just say that you can categorise potential customers depending on the size of the opportunity and the likelihood of success in three tiers:

 An Account-Based Marketing play is a sequence of activities that are coordinated and implemented to reach and engage target accounts.
-It has specific goals and are actioned over a specific period of time.

-You've done your homework, now it's time to have some fun and execute your plan!
+You've done your homework; now it's time to have some fun and execute your plan!

 While you step into action, you must keep an eye on how you will measure your results.